Harshad Mehta: Work and life

 During this period, especially in 1990–1991, the media portrayed a heightened deified image of Mehta, calling him "The Big Bull".
 He was covered in a cover page article of a number of publications including the popular economic magazine Business Today, in an article titled "Raging Bull".
-His flashy lifestyle of a sea facing 15,000 square feet penthouse in the tony area of Worli complete with a mini golf course and swimming pool, and his fleet of cars including a Toyota Corolla, Lexus LS400, and Toyota Sera were flashed in publications.
+His flashy lifestyle of a sea-facing 15,000 square feet penthouse in the tony area of Worli, complete with a mini golf course and swimming pool, and his fleet of cars including a Toyota Corolla, Lexus LS400, and Toyota Sera were flashed in publications.
 These further exemplified his image at a time when these were rarities even for the rich people of India.

-In criminal indictments later brought by the authorities, it was alleged that Mehta and his associates then undertook a much broader scheme, which resulted in manipulating the rise in the Bombay Stock Exchange.
+In criminal indictments later brought by the authorities, it was alleged that Mehta and his associates then undertook a much broader scheme which resulted in manipulating the rise in the Bombay Stock Exchange.
 The scheme was financed by supposedly collateralised bank receipts, which were in fact uncollateralised.
 The bank receipts were used in short-term bank-to-bank lending, known as "ready forward" transactions, which Mehta's firm brokered.
 By the second half of 1991 Mehta had earned the nickname of the "Big Bull", because he was said to have started the bull run in the stock market.
 Some of the people who worked in his firm included Ketan Parekh, who later would be involved in his own replicate scam.

 Background of the 1992 security fraud

-Stamp paper fraud
+Bank funds scam

 Up to the early 90's banks in India were not allowed to invest in the equity markets.
 However, they were expected to post profits and to retain a certain ratio (threshold) of their assets in government fixed interest bonds.
 Mehta cleverly squeezed capital out of the banking system to address this requirement of banks and pumped this money into the share market.
 He also promised the banks higher rates of interest, while asking them to transfer the money into his personal account, under the guise of buying securities for them from other banks.
 At that time, a bank had to go through a broker to buy securities and forward bonds from other banks.
 Mehta used this money temporarily in his account to buy shares, thus hiking up demand of certain shares (of good established companies like ACC, Sterlite Industries and Videocon) dramatically, selling them off, passing on a part of the proceeds to the bank and kept the rest for himself.
-This resulted in stocks like ACC (which was trading in 1991 for ₹200/share) skyrocketing to nearly ₹9,000 in just 3 months.
+This resulted in stocks like ACC, which was trading in 1991 for ₹200/share, skyrocketing to nearly ₹9,000 in just 3 months.